 Friends of the Flying Leatherneck Foundation,

-Thank You!
-Because of your tremendous generosity in support of the Flying Leatherneck Historical Foundation, we were able to keep the Flying Leatherneck Aviation Museum open to the public six days per week throughout the entire year.
+Thank you for your tremendous generosity in support of the Flying Leatherneck Historical Foundation!
+Because of you, we were able to keep the Flying Leatherneck Aviation Museum open to the public six days per week throughout the entire year, and offer inspiring programs and outreach efforts.

 - Will have welcomed more than 28,000 visitors from all over the world.